TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins.md

 #### Local Plugins

-The plugin source code and associated configuration is co-located on Tyk Gateway's file system.
+The plugin source code and associated configuration are co-located with Tyk Gateway in the same file system.
 The configuration is located within the API Definition.
 For further details please consult [API configuration]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/overview" >}}).

 #### Plugin Bundles (Remote)